Jordan Peele: 2017–present: filmmaking

-Peele's film, Nope, was released on July 22, 2022.
+Peele's third directorial feature, Nope, was released on July 22, 2022.

 On November 3, 2015, it was reported that Henry Selick was developing Wendell & Wild, a new stop-motion feature with Jordan Peele and Keegan-Michael Key based on an original story by Selick.
 In March 2018, the film was picked up by Netflix.
 Wendell & Wild was released on Netflix in 2022.

 Other projects

 There have been several films floated based on Peele's sketch comedy series Key & Peele.
 In March 2015, it was announced that Key would reprise the role of Mr. Garvey in a feature-length film Substitute Teacher with Peele portraying a rival teacher.
 In March 2017 in a Reddit AMA, Peele expressed interest in developing a film around his Key & Peele character Wendell Sanders based on the music video "The Power of Wings".
 The film, titled Wendell Meets Middle-Earth, would follow Wendell's existence in the fantasy world that he likes to see his life in.

 In October 2020, Rosenfeld and Peele signed on to produce the remake of Wes Craven's 1991 comedy horror film The People Under the Stairs.
 It was reported in September 2021 that his Monkeypaw Productions company had struck a deal with Universal Television.
 Peele approached Walt Disney Pictures with a proposal for a live-action remake of their cult favorite animated property, Gargoyles, but was declined.

 At the Game Awards 2023, Peele announced his collaboration with video game designer Hideo Kojima on his next game, OD, an experimental horror title.

 Peele's next directorial effort was set to be released on December 25, 2024, before being quietly pulled from Universal's release schedule following the impact of the 2023 Hollywood labor disputes.
 Universal later reinstated the film with a new release date of October 23, 2026, which would mark the longest gap between Peele's films to date.
-In September 2025, the movie was removed from Universal's release schedule, with no new announced release date.
+In September 2025, the movie was removed from Universal's release schedule again, with no new announced release date.

 Influences

 In February 2017, Peele curated the Brooklyn Academy of Music film series "The Art of the Social Thriller", comprising 12 films that inspired the making of Get Out, including the horror films Rosemary's Baby, Night of the Living Dead, The Shining, Candyman, The People Under the Stairs, Scream, The Silence of the Lambs, Funny Games, Misery, the thrillers Rear Window and The 'Burbs, and the comedy drama Guess Who's Coming to Dinner.

-As a filmmaker, Peele has cited his influences as being Steven Spielberg, Alfred Hitchcock, Stanley Kubrick, David Fincher, John Carpenter and M. Night Shyamalan.
+As a filmmaker, Peele has cited his influences as being Steven Spielberg, Alfred Hitchcock, Stanley Kubrick, David Fincher, John Carpenter, and M. Night Shyamalan.

 As a comedian, Peele counts among his influences In Living Color, and Richard Pryor, both of which included a token white character, in contrast to the more common token black character.
 He also has listed Steve Martin and Martin Lawrence as arguably his two biggest influences.